junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 >
 > Dean insists him out too or else he'll jump back in & they'll help fix Cas's leviathan problem, Cas complies finally, drooping leviathan ooze occasionally but mostly can hold them back.

-Some of these days, Dean Winchester thinks their life is like a horror movie; other times, he thinks even horror movies would be better and easier to live through than their real life, because he usually can see what's coming.
-There would be a pattern, a rule, a consensus between the monsters and victims and the audience.
+Some of these days, Dean Winchester thinks their life is like a horror movie; other times, he thinks even horror movies would be better and easier to live through than their real life, because he usually could see what's coming.
+There would be a pattern, a rule, a consensus between monsters and victims and the audience.

 But here, right before him, there is no such rule.
-Which means creepy shit just keeps happening and keeps getting worse and weirder with every move he took.
+Which means creepy shit just keeps happening and keeps getting worse and weirder with every move he takes.

 Like right about now.

 "Cas, fight it, I know you're in there."
-Dean takes a small step back, just to keep a safe distance with the creature that's taking Cas's form, while a moment ago, it's Cas taking the creature's form.
+Dean takes a small step back, just to keep a safe distance from the creature that's taking Cas's form, while just a moment ago, it's Cas taking the creature's.
 He's going to lose his minds just trying to think this straight.

-"I know, because I AM right here."
-The black line moves away from Cas's eye, becoming a curve across his forehead, lining from his scalp to the center of his nose bridge.
-Cas continues talking, voice eager and terrified, "Dean, please."
+"I know, because I *am* right here."
+The black line moves away from Cas's eye, curving across his forehead, arcing from his scalp to the bridge of his nose.
+Cas continues talking, voice eager and terrified, "Dean, please --"

-Immediately, the tip of his mouth drags up in a curve that Cas's smile never would, and he says, "Where else would I be?"
+Immediately, his mouth twists in a curve that Cas's smile never would, and the creature says, "Where else would I be?"

-Dean thinks he's definitely about to lose his mind and have nightmares.
+Dean thinks he's definitely about to lose his mind and have nightmares for eternity.

-Cas reaches for his arm, pulling him closer as if wanting to hug him one last time, but at the last moment, pushing him toward the portal.
+Cas reaches for his arm, pulling him closer as if wanting to hug him one last time, but at the last moment, shoving him toward the portal.
 His face twitches from the pulling and pushing, black goo continuously dripping from the corner of his mouth.

-The gesture is clear enough even if he might not have the control of his voice or eyes at the same moment.
+The gesture is clear enough even if he might not have full control of his voice or eyes.

-Dean stares at his eyes, desperately looking for the familiar way it always look back at him, "Cas, I know you can hear me.
-We can fix this, when we're out there.
-Bobby will have some book, and we can fix you.
+Dean stares into those eyes, desperately looking for the familiar way they always look back at him.
+"Cas, I know you can hear me.
+We can fix this, once we're out there.
+Bobby's gotta have some book or something, and we can fix you.
 Just, come home with me."

-Dean grabs Cas's wrist, doesn't let him go.
-He is right on the edge of the portal now after Cas's push.
-The swirling cloud circles around his feet, one more step and he's home sweet home.
+Dean grabs Cas's wrist, not letting him go.
+He is right at the edge of the portal now after Cas's push.
+The swirling cloud circles around his boots, one more step and he's home sweet home.

-Cas meets his eyes, same desperate emotions spinning in those eyes.
-"It's a fight I'll lose sooner or later, Dean," his voice is his own now, "you have to understand.
+Cas meets his eyes, the same desperate ache mirrored there.
+"It's a fight I'll lose sooner or later, Dean," his voice is his own now.
+"You have to understand.
 Purgatory is where all the monsters are, that's where I should be."

 "Where the hell did you get that idea from?"
 Dean growls, trying desperately to drag Cas toward the portal.

-Cas's hand is pulled away easily, then pushing Dean harshly.
-Dean trips to the ground.
-"You know, he's not wrong."
-The Leviathan inside Cas takes over and smirks.
-"He IS a monster now.
+Cas's hand pulls away easily, then pushes Dean hard.
+Dean falls to the ground.

+"You know, he's not wrong," the Leviathan inside Cas sneers, taking over with a smirk.
+"He *is* a monster now.
 Actually, he's many monsters at the moment.
 Plural."

 "Who am I talking to, you dick?"
 Dean glares through Cas's eyes, looking inside at the dark creature.

-"We don't have names."
-The Leviathan tilts Cas's head, as if giving Dean a good look, "But you may call me Dick."
+"We don't have names," the Leviathan says, cocking Cas's head unnaturally.
+His neck jerks back like a goose with a broken neck, with his eyes still locking on Dean, as if giving Dean a good look from all angles.
+"But you may call me Dick."

 "Yeah, suits you really well."
-Dean bites.
+Dean snorts.

 "Now if you'll excuse me, I have a ride to catch, and a world to conquer."
 Dick takes a large step toward the portal.
-Dean doesn't know if he wants to help him or stop him now.
+Dean doesn't know if he wants to help him or stop him anymore.

-Cas's own legs twist into a knot, left foot fighting the right, and he tumbles to the ground.
+Cas's legs twist into a knot, his left foot fighting the right, and he tumbles to the ground.
 Two steps away from the portal now.

-Dean runs his hand over his face.
+Dean rubs a hand over his face.
 He hates it when he seems to be on the same side as the monster.
-Cas might be right, they might unleash the worst monsters into the world if they let it out, but no way in hell is he going to leave Cas alone in Purgatory.
+Cas might be right, they might unleash the worst monster into the world if they let it out, but no way in hell is he going to leave Cas alone in Purgatory.
 Not after what they've been through down here.
-And if he remembers it right, the rest of the Dicks are still waiting to eat Cas alive.
+Not after all the days and nights they've survived together.
+Not if there is the tiniest chance of hope.
+And if he remembers it right, the rest of the Dicks are still out there waiting to eat Cas alive.

 "Cas!
 Come on!"
 Dean yells.